rjcommand/FISH_6002_major_assignment/README.md

 |
 | - `data/`  - Folder where raw data files can be found; these are not edited once created
 |      + - `cdis5016-all9sp.csv`  - Dataset containing catch (t) retrieved from ICCAT website (see below)
+|      + - `catch_long_format.csv`  - Long format dataset generated for part 2 of Major Assignment
+|      + - `catch_wide_format.csv`  - Wide format dataset generated for part 2 of Major Assignment
 |
 | - `scr/`  - Folder where all scripts to load, clean, analyze, etc. data can be found
-|      + - `0.0 Load data and clean.R`  - Script to load data and clean it
+|      + - `0.0 Load data and clean.R`  - Script to load data and clean data; contains code to complete part 2
+|                                         of the FISH 6002 Major Assignment
 |
 | - `figs/` - Folder where figures generated from scripts will be saved
 |